paketo-buildpacks/rfcs/text/stacks/0005-bionic-stack-updates.md

 ### CNB Stack Images Only

 In Stacks RFC 0004, support for non-CNB stack images was dropped for Jammy stacks.
-We currently ship the Bionic stacks with both a `-cnb` suffixed option, which contains CNB metadata to make it a valid "CNB stack image", as well as another stack without the `-cnb` suffix and without the metadata.
-This meant for each stack image we published the following set of tags:
+We currently ship the Bionic stacks to Dockerhub with both a `-cnb` suffixed option, which contains CNB metadata to make it a valid "CNB stack image", as well as another stack without the `-cnb` suffix and without the metadata.
+This meant for each stack image we published the following set of
+tags:
 ```
 paketobuildpacks/build:<version>-full-cnb
 paketobuildpacks/build:<version>-full